ssishi/Shapes-in-python/README.md

 * `python3 draw.py`
 * follow the input prompts to get the desired output
-* NB Add any type of shape it will be able to run it
+* NB Add any of thre defined shapes ans it be able to draw it

 ### To Test